Is Refinancing Worth the Cost?

 Doing the Math

-Most borrowers find that the monthly savings quickly outweigh the up-front cost of a refinance.
-We'll help you find out what mortgage program is best for you, taking into account your cash on hand, the likelihood of selling your residence in the next few years, and how refinancing may effect your taxes.
-Call us at (909) 467-1090 to get started.
+Most borrowers find that the monthly savings outweigh the up-front cost of refinancing.
+We can help you explore your options, considering the effect a refinance may have on your taxes, if you are likely to sell your home in the next couple of years, and your money on hand.
+Call us at (909) 467-1090 to get you started.